brutchley9/brad-hutchison-portfolio-page/README.md

 # Brad Hutchison Portfolio Page

-For this challenge, I will be optimizing a webpage for further accessiblity and efficiency.
+This application was created in an effort to showcase my projects in web development by creating my own website from scratch, with basic HTML, a CSS stylesheet, and more.
 This was accomplished by:

 <li></li>